-The ACA provision, however, is not without limitations.
-One important shortcoming is that "full coverage" often includes only the initial screening test.
-This limitation is especially germane to cancer screening since abnormal initial screening results necessitate additional testing to determine the presence of malignancy.
-For example, most insurers cover 100% of costs for initial cervical cancer screening tests (cervical cytology, human papillomavirus (HPV), or cervical cytology/HPV cotesting) (TABLE 1) regardless of appropriateness, but often do not fully cover high-value, guideline-concordant follow-up care (e.g., colposcopy and related services).
-Fendrick et al.6 found that nearly 80% of colposcopy and related cervical services incurred by commercially-insured patients were associated with out-of-pocket costs (range: \$20 to \$1499) and that patient cost-sharing for these services increased over time.
-Presently, less than 50% of patients with abnormal cervical cancer screening tests receive appropriate follow-up care after an abnormal screening test result undermines the effectiveness of screening" (2022 Report of the President's Cancer Panel)2 and financial concerns are commonly cited barriers to cervical cancer screening and follow-up care, 10 elimination of out-of-pocket costs for colposcopy and related cervical services and equity of cervical cancer prevention.
+Corresponding Author: Michelle S. Rockwell, Department of Family and Community Medicine, Virginia Tech Carilion School of Medicine, 1 Riverside Circle, Suite 102, Roanoke, VA 24016.
+Phone: 540-581-0123; E-mail: msrock@vt.edu presence of malignancy.
+For example, most insurers cover 100% of costs for initial cervical cancer screening tests [cervical cytology, human papillomavirus (HPV), or cervical cytology/ HPV cotesting; Table 1] regardless of appropriateness, but often do not fully cover high-value, guideline-concordant follow-up care (e.g., colposcopy and related services).
+Fendrick and colleagues (6) found that nearly 80% of colposcopy and related cervical services incurred by commercially insured patients were associated with out-of-pocket costs (range, \$20-\$1,499) and that patient cost-sharing for these services increased over time.
+Presently, fewer than 50% of patients with abnormal cervical cancer screening tests receive appropriate follow-up care, with the lowest rates among racial/ethnic minorities and those living in poverty (7-9).
+As "lack of timely follow-up care after an abnormal screening test result undermines the effectiveness of screening" (2022 Report of the President's Cancer Panel; ref.
+2) and financial concerns are commonly cited barriers to cervical cancer screening and follow-up care (10), elimination of out-of-pocket costs for colposcopy and related cervical services is essential to enhancing the effectiveness and equity of cervical cancer prevention.